KaotoIO/vscode-kaoto/README.md

 ## Features

 - Edit Kaoto (`*.kaoto.yaml` and `*.kaoto.yml`) files.
+- Edit Camel files following pattern (`*.camel.yaml` and `*.camel.yml`).
+Beware that the unsupported elements by Kaoto are removed from the file.

 ![Create file named demo.kaoto.yaml, it opens automatically, then add 2 steps in embedded Kaoto UI and save the editor](images/basicDemo.gif)